AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 *July 22, 2022*

 IMPORTANT: THESE TERMS OF SERVICE (“TERMS”) IS A LEGAL AGREEMENT BETWEEN YOU (AN INDIVIDUAL) AND ADGUARD SOFTWARE LIMITED (OWNER OF ALL RIGHTS, WHETHER EXCLUSIVE OR OTHERWISE TO THE SOFTWARE).
-READ IT CAREFULLY BEFORE USING THE SERVICE.
-BY USING THE SERVICE, YOU ARE CONFIRMING YOUR ACCEPTANCE OF THE SOFTWARE AND AGREEING TO BECOME BOUND BY THESE TERMS.
-IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, THEN DO NOT USE THE SOFTWARE.
+READ IT CAREFULLY BEFORE USING THE ADGUARD DNS PRODUCTS AND SERVICES.
+BY USING THE PRODUCTS AND SERVICES, YOU ARE CONFIRMING YOUR ACCEPTANCE OF THE SERVICE AND AGREEING TO BECOME BOUND BY THESE TERMS.
+IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, DO NOT USE THE SERVICE.

 NOTE THAT THESE TERMS REQUIRE THAT YOU AND ADGUARD SOFTWARE LIMITED SUBMIT ANY DISPUTE ARISING OUT OF THE INTERPRETATION OR APPLICATION OF THESE TERMS OR ANY BREACH THEREOF TO ARBITRATION.